 The sounds of fall wouldn’t be complete without the chirping of crickets.
-They go mostly unheard until late summer and fall, but, from then on their familiar chirps are everywhere.
-It’s mating season then and the chirps are from males calling out to females.
+They go primarily unheard until late summer and fall, but their familiar chirps are everywhere from then on.
+Why then?
+It’s mating season, and the chirps are from males calling to females.
 They produce their sounds by rubbing their upper wings against their lower ones.

 All crickets are in the order Orthoptera, along with grasshoppers and locusts.
 You might be most familiar with those in the Gryllus family—field crickets: there are about 900 species around the world, except Antarctica.
 So-called “true crickets,” about 100 of them inhabit the US.
 You’ll read about some of them here.
-Also, about some “crickets” that aren’t really crickets.
+Also, about some “crickets” that aren’t actually crickets.

 SNOWY TREE CRICKET

 This is another species of cricket you probably know very well by sound, even if you can’t give a name to it.
 And you might not ever see one because they blend into their environment very well.
 Their songs evoke summer through and through.
 Males begin singing at dusk from July into October.
 They can produce an amazingly loud sound and often synchronize into an even-louder chorus.
-There are 80 tree cricket species in the world —found everywhere, except Antarctica.
+There are 80 tree cricket species worldwide—found everywhere except Antarctica.

 Despite their name, Camel Crickets aren’t crickets.
 They belong to the family Rhaphidophoridae and number about 1,100 species in the world.
-It’s a mystery how they do it, but they manage to somehow find their way into houses quite a lot.
-They seek out cool, damp, and dark areas, which is why they’re often found in basements.
+It’s a mystery how they do it, but they manage to find their way into houses quite a lot.
+They seek out cool, damp, and dark areas, so they’re often found in basements.
 They get their name from their camel-like humped back.
 Unlike true crickets, they don’t produce sounds.

-The Mormon Cricket (Anabrus simplex) is actually a shield-backed katydid.
-They’re in the order, Orthoptera, as crickets but belong to the family Tettigoniidae.
+The Mormon Cricket (Anabrus simplex) isn’t a cricket but rather a shield-backed katydid.
+They’re in the order Orthoptera, the same as crickets, but belong to the family Tettigoniidae.
 Their name comes from their invasion of the first Mormon settlement in Utah in 1848.

 There are 6,400 katydid species around the world, except Antarctica.
-Many are quite small in size, but some species grow up to 5.1 inches long (130 mm).
-Males produce their songs in the same fashion as field crickets and Snowy Tree Crickets, by rubbing their legs together (called stridulation).
+Many are quite small, but some species grow up to 5.1 inches long (130 mm).
+Males produce their songs in the same fashion as field crickets and Snowy Tree Crickets by rubbing their legs together (called stridulation).